New film celebrates Nüshu, China’s secret, female-only language from feudal times. Is it still relevant to women today?

 Was Nüshu ever really “secret”?

-Professor Zhao reveals a secret about this secret language: that it was never really secret… It has always been out in the open, she says, it’s just that in patriarchal cultures men had little interest in the writing of women.
+Professor Zhao Liming reveals a secret about this secret language: that it was never really secret… It has always been out in the open, she says, it’s just that in patriarchal cultures men had little interest in the writings of women.

 “Nusho, China’s secret, female-only language”, Andrew Lofthouse, BBC Travel, October 1, 2020